Library Services food and drink policy

-- Aldgate Library – Ground floor Lounge area near stairs to first floor.
+- Aldgate Library – Ground floor and first floor lounge areas.

 - Holloway Road Library – Ground and Mezzanine Group Zones and the Learning Centre foyers on each floor.

 At Holloway Road, a variety of food may be consumed in the Library Café on the ground floor.